 KrakenD JWT implementations

-- Validate tokens issued by a third party, ensuring their integrity and proper claims.
+- Validate tokens issued by a third party or the JWT signing middleware, ensuring their integrity and proper claims.